pietrobelloni/pietrobelloni.github.io/_pages/cv.md

     pharmacoepidemiology (supervisor: Prof. G. Boccuzzo, co-supervisor:
     Prof. N. Tatonetti).

--   **02/2022 - 08/2022, Columbia University (New York, USA)\
-    Visiting period** at the Department of Biomedical Informatics.

 -   **10/2016 - 03/2019, University of Padua (Italy)\
     Master's Degree** in Statistical Sciences.
 Advanced skills in theoretical and applied statistics and data science.

--   **08/2017 - 01/2018, Århus University (Denmark)\
-    Erasmus student** in Mathematics and Statistics Master's Degree.

 -   **10/2013 - 09/2016, University of Padua (Italy)\
     Bachelor's Degree** in Statistics.
 Skills in statistics and data analysis in finance, economics and medicine.

+# Visiting periods

+-   **02/2022 - 08/2022, Columbia University (New York, USA)\
+    Visiting period** at the Department of Biomedical Informatics.

+-   **08/2017 - 01/2018, Århus University (Denmark)\
+    Erasmus student** in Mathematics and Statistics Master's Degree.

 # Work experience